 Discussed will be important concepts and terminologies that clinicians need to know to better understand the peripheral and central nervous systems as related to swallowing physiology.
 Offered for 0.1 ASHA CEU – 1 contact hour.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint Presentation with author narration & downloadable handout.

-Ianessa A. Humbert, PhD, CCC-SLP, is an Assistant Professor in the Department of Physical Medicine and Rehabilitation at Johns Hopkins University in Baltimore, MD.
+Ianessa A. Humbert, PhD, CCC-SLP, is an Associate Professor in the Department of Communication Sciences and Disorders at The University of Iowa.
 She is an accomplished researcher, having studied the effects of electrical stimulation on hyo-laryngeal movement in healthy and dysphagic adults.
-Dr. Humbert's current research focuses on swallowing neurophysiology and on Alzheimer's disease.
+Dr. Humbert's research focuses on swallowing neurophysiology and Alzheimer's disease.

-Financial— Ianessa Humbert is author of the text, "The Swallowing Pocket Guide" published by Northern Speech Services; receives royalty payments.
+Financial— Ianessa Humbert is the author of the text, "The Swallowing Pocket Guide" published by Northern Speech Services; receives royalty payments.

 Financial — Ianessa Humbert is an inventor for Passy Muir, Inc; holds a patent on equipment.

 Nonfinancial — Ianessa Humbert has no relevant nonfinancial relationships to disclose.

 This program is offered for 0.1 ASHA CEUs (Intermediate Level; Professional Area).